mschuchard/jenkins-devops-libs/docs/Terraform.md

 ```

 ### terraform.plan()
 Uses Terraform to generate an execution plan.
 The output plan file `plan.tfplan` (default) will be written to the same directory as the input config directory if the `out` parameter is not specified.
 Otherwise, the output plan file will be written to the filesystem at the path specified in the `out` parameter.
 This is recommended practice to provide as an input in a Pipeline to a subsequent `apply` or `destroy` for various reasons.
-The plan will also be returned as a String.
+The unencoded plan content will also be returned as a String.

 ```groovy
 terraform.plan(